Jasonlooi/SmartCarSideMirror/README.md

 # SmartCarSideMirror

-Smart Car Side Mirror is using OAK-D camera to detect the vehicle, measure the distance and create a alarm system for the user when driving.
+Smart Car Side Mirror is using OAK-D camera to detect the vehicle with OPENVINO and depthai, measure the distance and create a alarm system for the user when driving.
 The aim of this project is for safety driving purpose.

 # Samples